LLNL/sundials/doc/arkode/SphinxDocs/guide/source/nvectors/NVector_Operations.rst

 Description of the NVECTOR operations
 =========================================

-For each of the ``N_Vector`` operations, we give the name, usage of the function, and a description of its mathematical operations below.
+The standard vector operations defined by the generic ``N_Vector`` module are defined as follows.
+For each of these operations, we give the name, usage of the function, and a description of its mathematical operations below.

 .. c:function:: N_Vector_ID N_VGetVectorID(N_Vector w)